This post may contain affiliate links.

 February is full of fun holidays and learning opportunities for preschoolers.
 I’m back with another installment of my preschool activity calendar.

 This month, kids will explore several holidays, work on fine motor skills, read some great books, and more!
-I’m looking forward to sharing some great ideas with you.

 Print out this month’s activity calendar.
 Tape it to your refrigerator, or hang it up in your playroom.
 Each day, check the calendar for a new activity.
 If there is no activity listed, let your child choose a fun activity to do.